April 28, 2017

 If you are getting breast milk from a milk bank, it is important to ask if the bank tests the milk for HIV.
 Also, if your baby is getting breast milk from a wet nurse, it is important to make sure that she tests negative for HIV before giving her milk to your baby.

-There are a few isolated cases of people becoming infected from using a razor that had just been used by a person living with HIV, or from using a toothbrush immediately after the toothbrush was used by someone living with HIV, or in other unexpected ways.
+There are a few isolated cases of people becoming HIV-positive from using a razor that had just been used by a person living with HIV, or from using a toothbrush immediately after the toothbrush was used by someone living with HIV, or in other unexpected ways.
 One case of transmission occurred when two people, both of whom had bleeding gums and/or open sores in their mouths, engaged in deep or "French" kissing.
-In this situation, they were exposed not only to each other's saliva (which does not carry HIV), but also to each other's blood (which can spread HIV).
+In this situation, they were exposed not only to each other's saliva (which does not carry HIV), but also to each other's blood (which can transmit HIV).
 To be safe, always avoid direct contact with blood and sexual fluids.

 HIV cannot be transmitted except when certain body fluids are exchanged.
 You can greatly reduce the risk of transmission by: